2002–03 New Orleans Hornets season

-During the off-season, the Hornets acquired Courtney Alexander from the Washington Wizards.
-The Hornets won 10 of their first 13 games, but struggled a bit down the stretch, holding a 26–24 record at the All-Star break.
-At midseason, the team traded center Elden Campbell to the Seattle SuperSonics in exchange for point guard Kenny Anderson, who had previously played for the Hornets back in Charlotte during the second half of the 1995–96 season.
-The Hornets won their final five games finishing third in the Central Division with a decent 47–35 record, and qualified for the playoffs as the #5 seed in the Eastern Conference.
+The Hornets got off to a fast start by winning 10 of their first 13 games of the regular season.
+However, after a 17–7 start to the season, the team struggled and lost 13 of their next 16 games, and held a 26–24 record at the All-Star break.
+At mid-season, the team traded Elden Campbell to the Seattle SuperSonics in exchange for Kenny Anderson, who had previously played for the Hornets back in Charlotte during the second half of the 1995–96 season.
+The Hornets posted an eight-game winning streak between February and March, and won their final five games of the season, finishing in third place in the Central Division with a decent 47–35 record, and earning the fifth seed in the Eastern Conference.